y2j964/theShallot/README.md

 * Fixed top menu that appears when the user scrolls down to the email address input
 * Responsive layout
 * Aria-supported
-* Custom Shallot logo that I made in Inkscape
+* Custom Shallot logo created in Inkscape

 ## Setup
 We're using gulp as a task runner.
 All the gulp scripts can be found in gulpfile.js, but we'll run through everything here to get you acclimated.